microsoft/WhatTheHack/999-SQLModernization/Student/Challenge00.md

 ## Success Criteria

 1. Pick a cool team name!
-You and your team are part of a new SI start-up that is developing a practice on migrating data solutions.
+You and your team are part of a new SI start-up that is developing a practice on migrating and modernizing data solutions.
 1. Decide on the on-premises environment and have the following databases loaded; note, this can be in a VM in Azure running SQL Server, on a local SQL instance, in containers/Docker, etc.:
     - AdventureWorks2017
     - WideWorldImporters (OLTP)